 The Mind/Brain Connection

-The idea the subjective or experiential mind and the physical brain are closely related is well-established.
-In fact, the whole point of having a brain — other than to regulate the body — is to create our mental states and processes.
-These include sensation and perception (sight, sound, feeling…), recognition, meaning, thought, thinking (creating meaning, understanding, comparing, synthesizing, analyzing, arguing…), emotions, the self, goals, attention, intention, motor control, and learning.
-And combinations of the above.
+The immaterial mind and the physical brain are closely related.
+This is well-established.
+The whole point of having a brain — other than to regulate the body — is to create our mental states and processes.
+These include sensation and perception (sight, sound, touch…), recognition, meaning, thought, thinking (understanding, comparing & contrasting, synthesizing, arguing…), emotions, the self, goals, attention, intention, motor control, and learning.
+And any combination of the above, in imagination or reality.

-Not only that, the main goal of the field of cognitive neuroscience is to clarify this connection.
-A strong mind-brain connection has been well-established by cognitive neuroscience experimentally.
+In fact the main goal of cognitive neuroscience is to clarify this connection.
+So far a strong if not 1-to-1 mind-brain connection has been well-established by cognitive neuroscience, experimentally.

-I argue brain state and activity essentially mirrors that of the mind.
-If it didn’t, then how could motor control be instantaneously responsive to thought, via the motor cortex?
-How could goals, attention and motivation affect movement?
-How could a thought to “move my right arm two feet forward, slowly and gracefully” produce that exact same movement via the efferent (away from the brain) signal?
+I argue brain activity mirrors that of the mind.
+If not, how could the efferent (away from the brain) neural signal and movement respond to thought instantly?
+How could not only movement goals & subgoals, but attention, motivation, pain & pleasure, desire, fatigue, anxiety, confidence, cognitive workload and other mental states affect movement?
+How could a thought to “move my right arm two feet forward, slowly and gracefully” produce that exact same movement — via the efferent signal?

 A strong mind/brain connection is great news.
-The mind now becomes a viable path to understand the brain.
-Defining the mind, as it acts through space and time in the brain, represents a functional map of the meaning of the brain’s activity.
-A brain model based on a mind model shows what the brain is enabling, when and where.
-This is a mind-centered way to understand brain activity and signal.
-It gives not only cognitive neuroscience but all of brain science a new tool to enhance their work, by grounding brain signal encoding and decoding in subjective meaning.
+The mind is now a viable path to understand the brain.
+It’s components and their activity can be used to functionally map corresponding brain activity.
+Defining the mind, as it acts through space and time in the brain, and you can define a corresponding brain’s activity “signature” that carries the label (and meaning) OF those mental components.
+A brain model based on a mind model shows WHAT the brain is enabling, when and where.
+This mind-centered approach to brain understanding, model building and brain signal classification is a powerful tool to enhance signal decoding, classification, neurotech and CNS biomarker development.

 There’s a big hurdle to overcome though.
-The mind is currently poorly understood.
-There’s no agreed-upon definition of what the conscious or unconscious mind is.
-What are its “parts” or its cognitive ontology?
+The mind is poorly understood and mostly ignored by the brain science community.
+There’s no agreed-upon definition of what the (conscious and/or unconscious) mind is.
+What are its “parts” i.e. cognitive ontology?
 How do these act and interact through space and time?
 And how does this activation vary across context: people, environments, situations, time, learning, recent life events etc.?

-A second unsolved problem is the so-called “easy problem of consciousness.”
-How do mind and brain connect?
-How is the mind represented inside this electrochemical organ?
-How do mental states and processes connect to neural activity?
-What is the neural correlate of a given instance of perception, recognition, goal formation, imagination, intention, prediction etc.?
+Related to lack of mind understanding is the so-called “easy problem of consciousness.”
+How does the mind connect to the brain, and vice-versa?
+How is subjective awareness and the mental processes involved with it (perception, thought, emotion, sense of self or executive control…) represented or computed inside this electrochemical organ?
+How do these states and processes connect to neural activity?
+What is the neural correlate of a given instance of perception, recognition, goal formation, imagination, prediction etc.?

 The easy problem of consciousness remains unsolved also.
 The exact nature of the mind’s relationship to the brain is poorly understood (Bassett & Gazzaniga, 2011).
 There are a number of very difficult problems standing in the way of defining the mind, and mapping it to the brain (Poldrack & Yarkoni, 2016).

-The good news is there are clues we can use to solve these two problems, and thereby understand the system.
-First, most agree the human mind exists.
+The good news is there are clues we can use to solve these two problems.
+First, it’s widely agreed the human mind exists.
 We all see, hear, feel, think, recognize, understand and so on.
-Our mental states and processes exist and operate continuously through every moment of the day.
-This is clear for ourselves (and assumed for everyone else).
+Our mental states and processes exist and operate continuously — AS subjective phenomena — through every moment of the day.
+This is clear for ourselves, and assumed for everyone else.

-The second clue is all aspects of the mind are connected to brain activity.
-This is obvious given the mind’s location.
-How could an aspect of it operate from, or be manifest within, the brain — without being connected to it?
+The second clue is that all aspects of the mind are, or can be, associated with a given brain activity.
+This is obvious, given the mind’s location.
+How could a condition of the mind operate from, or be manifest within, the brain — without being connected to it?
 Indeed cognitive neuroscience has found neural correlates of everything they have looked for: any type of sensation and perception, recognition, emotion, motivation, thought, inner speech, executive control, imagination, goals, working memory, pain & pleasure, belief in God and thousands of other mental phenomena.

 If all of the mind has a neural correlate, and the evidence for this I argue is overwhelming, this is great news.
 It means the former, once defined with accuracy and precision, can be used to construct functional maps of the latter.
 The easy problem of consciousness can, in theory at least, be solved — by using a mind model as the basis for understanding, defining and labeling its neural counterpart.